portainer/portainer-docs/docs/source/faq.rst

 * As stated above, Portainer needs internet access to activate extensions.
 One way to test is to run a busybox container and see if it can reach the internet via ping or curl.
 * If Portainer can reach the internet then this is not the problem.
 If you have access to the Portainer data filesystem you can check whether the extension binaries have been downloaded.
 Navigate to the filesystem in use by Portainer and check the bin directory to make sure the extension has been downloaded.
 If there is no extensions present, then there is an issue with Portainer downloading the extension.
 * If the extensions are present, then you may have a permissions issue and they may not be able to run.
-Check to make sure that they are executeable.
+Check to make sure that they are executable.

 Users have access to an endpoint, but they cannot see anything.
 Why?
 ====================================================================